Rahban1/gsoc-documenter/docs/src/index.md

 ## Abstract

-In this project the main idea was to improve the search functionality of documenter so I did the following things :
+In this project I had to improve the search functionality of documenter so I did the following things :
  - The first thing I did is to create some benchmarks to test that upcoming improvements.
  - Then I created a test manual and tested it on the benchmarks.
  - Then I created a custom tokenizer so that you can now search symbols along with text and the search result now come based on a priority list which is based on user's preference.